baktoft/yaps/README.md

     plots can be used to diagnose if the overall model fit is good.
     Function `plotSyncModelResids()` plots sync model residuals (in meter) - sync model is ok if these residuals are centered closely around 0.
-If fixed hydros and/or sync tags consistently have large deviations from zero, it can indicate that position accuracy of the hydrophone is sub-optimal.
+If fixed hydrophones and/or sync tags consistently have large deviations from zero, it may indicate that position accuracy of the hydrophone is sub-optimal.
 Either obtain a better position (typically not possible) or allow th eposition to be non-fixed (i.e. remove from `fixed_hydros_idx`).
     Function `plotSyncModelCheck()` apply the sync model to the sync